-- A spare pair of socks never goes astray and easy to fit in your hiking day pack
+- A spare pair of socks never goes astray and is easy to fit in your hiking day pack

 - If there’s any chance of mud and puddles etc, a nice warm tracksuit they can change into afterwards.

-Just a small pocket size first aid kits should do for a day hike.
+Just a small pocket-size first aid kit should do for a day hike.
 Plasters seem to be the most in-demand item when hiking with a toddler, and some small alcohol rubbing wipes to clean around wounds.
 And of course, sanitiser, lots of sanitising before those snacks!

 Toddler nap times and hiking

 Nap times can continue to be a real concern when you’re hiking with toddlers.
-Ideally, if you are concerned about naps, we try and time it so we start 30 minutes to an hour before their usual nap time – get that last burst of energy in then place them in the carrier for their nap.
+Ideally, if you are concerned about naps, we try and time it so we start 30 minutes to an hour before their usual nap time – get that last burst of energy in, then place them in the carrier for their nap.